Bladder worm

 Diagnosis

-- Cysts cannot be detected in live animals but are readily seen by examining the animal at the abattoir.
+• Cysts cannot be detected in live animals but are visible at abattoir meat inspection.

-- Bladder worm cysts have a thin wall, are 1-6 cm in diameter and are filled with clear fluid.
+• Bladder worm cysts have a thin wall, are 1-6 cm in diameter and are filled with clear fluid.
+Each cyst contains an immature tapeworm.

 Treatment